 - Root canal treatment that requires a crown to protect the tooth in place

 - Something to cover a dental implant

-Made from many different materials, our dentist at Minty Smile Dental will take a look at your mouth and your oral health to determine which is right for you.
+Made from many different materials, our dentist at Minty Smiles Dental will take a look at your mouth and your oral health to determine which is right for you.
 It might be anything from a metal alloy to a ceramic, porcelain or composite resin material that works well for you.
-Our dentist at Minty Smile Dental often use a mixture of materials in an effort to ensure that the color of your teeth is met as closely as possible.
+Our dentist at Minty Smiles Dental often use a mixture of materials in an effort to ensure that the color of your teeth is met as closely as possible.
 We want your crown to look as natural as possible so that no one can tell you have had dental work done.

 Placement of A Crown

 Once the decision is made to provide you with a dental crown, our dentists can get to work.
 Once the crown has been created, we then go into your mouth and begin the process.
 The outer portion of the tooth will need to be removed before anything else is done so that the crown fits.
 If you have decay on the tooth, that is also removed.
 Sometimes you need additional structure to support a crown, and that is added onto the top of the existing tooth to make it possible.

 Following that, you have an impression made to help build the crown.
 Our dentist then get to work building a crown that fits the existing tooth and you will be given a temporary crown while you wait.
 Once the crown is ready to go into your mouth, usually around a week or two later, you will be called back into the office.
 The temporary crown is then removed and the permanent crown is placed into your mouth.
 Now you can smile with ease and welcome the new confidence you’ve found in your mouth.